 Transition into EYFS 2 involves:

-- EYFS school staff visiting Pre-school to share stories, initially, to become a familiar face.
+- EYFS school staff visiting other pre-school settings (if child not attending Little Wrens) to share stories, initially, to become a familiar face.

-- Invitations for pre-schoolers to join us at for Christmas Lunch; our KS1 Nativity; Sports Day and other special days across the school year.
+- Invitations for pre-schoolers from other settings to join us for Christmas Lunch; our KS1 Nativity; Sports Day and other special days across the school year.

-- Pre-schoolers visit our EYFS setting in the spring and summer terms for a series of organised visits.
-These visits known as 'Play dates' allow the pre-schoolers the opportunity to 'get to know' the 'school' environment, the school's EYFS teacher and TA better and the EYFS area within the school.
+- Pre-schoolers in other settings to visit our EYFS setting in the spring and summer terms for a series of organised visits.
+These visits known as 'Play dates' allow the pre-schoolers the opportunity to 'get to know' our 'school' environment, the school's EYFS teacher and TA better and the EYFS area within the school.
 Each visit has a particular focus: communication, literacy, maths, creative or knowledge of the world.
-These visits are open to all pre-schooler and not just those who will be joining Wrenbury.

 - Two additional extended visits which take place in the second half of the summer term; a morning visit and an afternoon visit.
-The latter includes all pre-schoolers experiencing lunchtime in the school hall with the rest of the school.
+The latter includes all pre-schoolers from different settings experiencing lunchtime in the school hall with the rest of the school.

-- Observations made during the visits and professional dialogue between the staff of both the pre-school setting and the school's EYFS team assists a smooth transition for their starting points and supported by the NFER baseline.
+- Observations made during the visits and professional dialogue between the staff of both the pre-school setting and the school's EYFS team assists a smooth transition for their starting points and baseline.

-- Buddying up Y5 children with the pre-schoolers.
-Both the EYFS teacher and Y5 teacher are involved in choosing the right buddy for each pre-schooler.
+- Buddying up Y5 children with the pre-schoolers and Little Wrens.
+Both the EYFS teacher and Y5 teacher are involved in choosing the right buddy for each pre-schooler/Little Wren.
 They meet to read/play with their pre-schooler buddy during the visits.Parents are invited to school in the summer term and given an insight into the EYFS child's experience at school.
 The presentation involves current EYFS children who model for parents how children in EYFS come into school, put away their belongings, register, choose their lunch, prepare for lunch including the routine for going into the hall and eating lunch and a tour of the setting.

 - Parents being invited to observe a phonics lesson in the second week of children starting school (September) followed by their new starters pastoral meeting at the end of September.